 Famous Dutch Beer Brands: Amstel Bier and Heineken

 Before we dive into our “Best Craft Beer Amsterdam” list, we feel compelled to give a tip of the hat to the well-recognized, big-brand Netherlands beer companies.
-While we think the best Dutch beers come from local microbreweries, it would be contrite to write about Amsterdam beer and not at least mention two Amsterdam beer brands that are known worldwide: Heineken and Amstel.
+While we think the best Dutch beers come from local microbreweries, I would be remiss to write about Amsterdam beer and not at least mention two Amsterdam beer brands that are known worldwide: Heineken and Amstel.

-For more than 150 years, Heineken beer – a pale Dutch lager – has been in production in the Netherlands.
+For more than 150 years, Heineken beer – a pale Dutch lager – has been in production in the Netherlands and is easily found flowing from taps from Rotterdam to Nijmegen.
 The Heineken Beer company is an international success, now owning more than 165 breweries in more than 70 countries.
 The original Heineken Brewery is located just south of Central Amsterdam.
 Although beer is no longer brewed at the facility, visitors can learn about the history (and get a taste) of the beer at the Heineken Experience Museum, which now occupies the building.
 Buy Your Ticket Now!

 Amstel Beer has an equally long history in Amsterdam; the company was founded in 1870.
 As early as 1883, Amstel Amsterdam beer was being exported to other countries and, in 1954, they began exporting canned beers (the first Dutch brewery to do so).
 However, in the 1960s, Heineken bought Amstel.
 Not long after, the Amstel Brewery in Amsterdam closed, and production of the beer was moved to the main Heineken facilities.
 So, sorry folks; if you are looking for an Amstel Brewery Tour in Amsterdam, you won’t find it.